New life for Riedelstrasse: retaining wall will be renovated in accordance with listed buildings!

 Ab 1.
 Oktober 2025 wird die denkmalgeschützte Stützwand in der Riedelstraße, Reudnitz-Thonberg, saniert.
 Die Bauarbeiten dauern bis 2027.

-Construction work and redesign
+Construction work and remodeling

 Green areas and tree felling